 Grab a cold glass of water and adjust your thermostats.
-We're about to show you a throwback video of a young George Strait and, well, good God does the "Unwound" singer look good.
+We're about to show you a throwback video of a young George Strait and, well, good God does the "Unwound" and "Ocean Front Property" singer look good.
 Don't get me wrong, it's not like I didn't think Strait was handsome before, but it's still sort of jarring to see young George Strait.

-So yeah, when I saw young George Strait singing "Down and Out" in this video I had to do an extended double take and then go check the thermostat to see why it suddenly felt so hot in my apartment (the temperature was fine, as it turns out).
+So yeah, when I saw young George Strait singing the Dean Dillon and Frank Dycus-penned "Down and Out" in this video I had to do an extended double take and then go check the thermostat to see why it suddenly felt so hot in my apartment (the temperature was fine, as it turns out).
 Then I went over to the chair and just sat down for a while.

-I should've guessed that a Texas legend and American icon was a hunk in his younger days if I'm being honest.
-There's no way that voice could belong to anyone other than a good lookin' stud.
+I should've guessed that a Texas legend, King of Country, CMA Entertainer of the Year and American icon was a hunk in his younger days if I'm being honest.
 You don't sing "Here for a Good Time" and "Easy Come, Easy Go" and not look like that.
 Long story short, there's a reason -- an extremely valid reason -- why every Texas aunt has a crush on the country music star.
 The voice.
 The look.
 The talent.
 The smile (oh my God, the smile).
 This man has it all.
-He is the definition of swoon and, again, I apologize Aunt Sarah.
+He is the definition of swoon and, again, I apologize, Aunt Sarah.
 I get it now.
 I really, really do.

 Someone stop me before I go and start Googling other country singers in their youth, or "Young Burt Reynolds" or something.
 This could really become a problem.
 Either way, I'm definitely going to be looking up more George Strait music videos.